-Gospel virtues and values underpin the HRSE curriculum.
+Gospel virtues and values underpin the RSE curriculum.
 The Christian tradition describes behaviour or habits that lead to happiness, human flourishing and a closer relationship with God as virtues.
-These virtues are described in the Catechism of the Catholic Church and fall into two groups.
-The theological virtues of faith, hope and charity (sometimes love is used instead) are about developing the habits of being open to the work of the Holy Spirit and developing a deeper relationship with God through living a balanced and good life.
+These virtues are described in the Catechism of the

+Catholic Church and fall into two groups.
+The theological virtues of faith, hope and charity (sometimes simply 'love' is used instead of 'charity') are about developing the habits of being open to the work of the Holy Spirit and developing a deeper relationship with God through living a balanced and good life.
 The cardinal virtues of practical wisdom (prudence), justice, fortitude and temperance help people develop habits of reason, fairness, emotional resilience and self-mastery.
 They are human virtues and, as such, are part of the development of people of all faiths or none as they learn how to flourish, thrive and to have a life supported by strong and caring relationships.
 The cardinal virtues are drawn from the teachings of Plato and Aristotle and are held in common with people of many faiths and secular beliefs.
 St. Thomas Aquinas attributes the theological virtues as having their foundation in God, they complete the cardinal virtues and are the way people can reach "the abundant life" (John 10:10).
+Our schools use the 'Catholic Pupil Profile' as our main tool for formation in virtue in an educational setting.